 - Master of Arts in Counseling Approval Letter

-- Reauthorization Ohio Board of Regents
+- Reauthorization Ohio Department of Higher Education

 6.2 Documentation submitted to the state for Title II, indicating that the unit's summary pass rate on state licensure examinations meets or exceeds the required state pass rate.
 If the required state pass rate is not evident on this documentation, it should be provided on a separate page.